sbmlteam/libsbml/README.txt

 placed in the win32/bin subdirectory of the libSBML directory.

 To build libsbml on Windows:
-   1. You need to create the include directory structure.
-      In (libsbml)/win32 run the createInclude batch file.

-   2. In Visual Studio 7, open (libsbml)/win32/MSVC7/libsbml.sln.
+   1. In Visual Studio 7, open (libsbml)/win32/MSVC7/libsbml.sln.
-      In Visual Studio 6, open (libsbml)/win32/MSVC6/libsbml.dsw.

-   3. Select Tools->Options, and select Projects/Directories (VS7) or
+   2. Select Tools->Options, and select Projects/Directories.
-   click the Directories tab (VS6).

    The screen for indicating which directories contain project-relevant files appears.

-   4. At "Show Directories For:", select "Include Files".
+   3. At "Show Directories For:", select "Include Files".
 Add the following if they're not already shown:

-      (libsbml)/src
+      (libsbml)/include
+      path to Xerces/Expat include files

-   5. At "Show Directories For:", select "Library Files".
+   4. At "Show Directories For:", select "Library Files".
 Add the following it's not already shown:

       (libsbml)/win32/bin

-   6. Select Build->Rebuild All from the Visual Studio main menu.
+   5. Select Build->Rebuild All from the Visual Studio main menu.

+To build libsbml for java/python on Windows:

+   1. You will need the additional include directorie:

+     (libsbml)/src/bindings/swig

+   2. Set the Environmental Variables

+		JAVA_INCLUDE = path to java include files

+	  or

+		PYTHON_INLUDE = path to python include files PYTHON_LIB = path to python library files

+   3. Open the appropriate object file from either the java or python directory under (libsbml)/src/bindings.

+   4. Select Build.

 -----------------------------------
 5. THE libsbml-discuss MAILING LIST